Monday, October 14, 2013

 American Refugee

-Sometimes I feel like a refugee in America.
+Sometimes, I feel like a refugee in America.

 The legal system also conspires against men of color in this country.
 Black males are constantly profiled by overzealous law enforcement officers and everyday citizens like neighborhood watchman George Zimmerman, who was found not guilty of the shooting death of an unarmed black teenage boy whom he hounded.
 As a result, at least half of all African American males between the ages of twelve and thirty-four have spent time behind bars, away from their precious families.

 Finally, my voting rights have been trampled upon over the years.
-For example, the U.S. Supreme Court recently gutted the 1965 Voting Rights Act, while Republicans, like Democrats a generation ago, have instituted measures to dilute the voting strength of minorities, like voter I.D. laws and extreme Gerrymandering.
+For example, the U.S. Supreme Court recently gutted the 1965 Voting Rights Act, while Republicans, like Democrats a generation ago, have instituted measures to dilute the voting strength of blacks, like voter I.D. laws and extreme Gerrymandering.

 No comments: